Enhancing Public Safety with Advanced IoT and Edge Analytics

 According to Michael Lee Sherwood, director of technology and innovation for the City of Las Vegas, the combination of tourists and population growth make public safety and mobility top priorities.
 Delivering city services efficiently can be a big challenge.
 “We’re really focused on the safety of both our citizens and visitors, and on how they get around,” he says.
 “It’s extremely important that we understand how people use our infrastructure and amenities.
 It’s also about increasing the effectiveness and the efficiency of government and access to services.”

-The solution operates from a secure, distributed IoT connectivity platform that spans numerous micro data centers in various locations throughout the Innovation District.
+The solution is built on the NTT Accelerate Smart platform, operating from a secure, distributed IoT connectivity platform that spans numerous micro data centers in various locations throughout the Innovation District.
 Monitoring data is fed to them via HD optical sensors, sound and motion sensors, plus an array of IoT devices.
 The solution also integrates other data sources, such as historical crime data, and weather and social media updates.